Christiaan Cicek

-Christiaan Cicek (born 3 December 1988 in Hengelo) is a Dutch footballer of Assyrian descent who plays as a striker for FC Suryoye-Mediterraneo.
+Christiaan Cicek (born 3 December 1988) is a Dutch footballer of Assyrian descent who plays as a striker for FC Suryoye-Mediterraneo.

 Club career

 Christiaan Cicek's professional debut was on 12 September 2011 for FC Zwolle against Helmond Sport.
 Before Christiaan Cicek came to PEC Zwolle he did a soccer internship for Syrianska FC.

 In September 2015, he joined Dutch amateur side FC Suryoye-Mediterraneo from German team Spvgg Vreden.